bbalog87/amr-ngs-pipeline/markdown/test_scenario.md

 ```
 bash amrFlow_setup.sh --reads AcinetobacterReads  --organism Acinetobacter_baumannii --mlst abaumannii_2
 ```
-This will launch the setup script on ypour system.
+This will launch the setup script on your system.

 ![ray-so-export(4)](https://user-images.githubusercontent.com/37578252/232754856-0701e66c-f24a-408b-bbf6-f80ff7d93c3c.png)
 Since my system was already setup with this species (```Acinetobacter_baumannii```), some setuop step are just skipped with a notification.